nbulloch/spotcheck/README.md

 - **Frontend** - Buttons call backend API to expose functionality for finding artists, subscribing and marking visited and checked albums

-## Database Deliverable
+## Database & Login Deliverables

-- **Login** - Passwords are hashed and salted before storage in MongoDB Atlas
+- **Login** - Passwords are hashed and salted before storage in MongoDB Atlas.
+Registration and login endpoints are backed by persistent storage.
 - **Data Manipulation** - Backend support for importing new artsists and albums, updating user album status and user artist subscriptions
 - **Data Persistence** - Artists and albums are stored globally, user subscriptions and album status are stored individually with id references to albums and artists.